What Can You Do with an IPE Degree?

 - Nearly 12% of IPE graduates are currently working for an American or international non-profit organization focused on poverty alleviation, development, political advocacy, human rights, or charitable work.
 Since graduating, 32% of IPE majors have at some point worked for a national non-profit or international non-governmental organization.

-- 5% of IPE graduates are currently K-12 teachers or university professors; another 2.5% currently work for an educational institution.
-More than 20% of IPE majors have at some point after graduating been employed as a teacher or coach.
+- 6% of IPE graduates are currently K-12 teachers, tutors, or university professors; another 4% currently work for an educational institution.
+24% of IPE majors have at some point after graduating been employed as a teacher or coach.

 - Political Science, Economics, and Public Policy -- 61 MAs/MScs, MPAs, and PhDs (Master of Arts or Science, Master of Public Administration, and Doctor of Philosophy)